Wriddhiman opts out of Bengal's Ranji campaign after being told he won't be required for Test matches | Sports-Games

 It is understood that the new team management has conveyed to the national selectors that 37-year-old Saha, considered as one of world's premier glovesmen, isn't one for the future.

-Rishabh Pabt has already been confirmed preferred keeper for the next few years and Kona Bharat showed great glove-work in Kanpur Test against New Zealand.
+Rishabh Pant has already been confirmed preferred keeper for the next few years and Kona Bharat showed great glove-work in Kanpur Test against New Zealand.

 ''Wriddhiman has been categorically told by influential people in the team management that they want to move on and create some new back-ups alongside Rishabh Pant,'' a senior BCCI source privy to developments told PTI on conditions of anonymity. ''He was explained that he won't be picked for the Sri Lanka Tests as it's time that Kona gets his share of exposure with the senior team ''May be that's the reason, Wriddhiman had informed Cricket Association of Bengal president Abhishek Dalmiya and joint secretary Snehasish Ganguly that he would not play Ranji Trophy this season for 'personal reasons'. ''That's why the selectors didn't pick him as he was unavailable for selection,'' the source added.